help scores

 +------+ ----+ Main +-------------------------------------------------------------

-minvalid(#) specifies how many values must be valid for calculating a score.
+minvalid(#) specifies how many variables must have valid values for calculating a score.
 If the number of valid values is less than # the resulting score will be set to missing.

 score(argument) requests a transformation of the scores.
 This will only work if mean scores have been requested by mean(varlist).
-Three transformations are possible according to (argument) (see below).
+Five transformations are possible according to argument (see below).

-minval(#) specifies the theoretical minimum value of the items (# = lowest value possible) (only useful if POMP scores have been requested by score(pomp)).
+minval(#) specifies the theoretical minimum value of the items (# = lowest value possible) (only useful if percents or (shrunken) proportions of maximum possible scores have been requested by score(pomp), score(prop), or score(sprop)).

-maxval(#) specifies the theoretical maximum value of the items (# = highest value possible) (only useful if POMP scores have been requested by score(pomp)).
+maxval(#) specifies the theoretical maximum value of the items (# = highest value possible) (only useful if percents or (shrunken) proportions of maximum possible scores have been requested by score(pomp), score(prop), or score(sprop)).

-auto requests to determine the range of values of the items (lowest and highest possible values) automatically. auto requires that all items listed in varlist have values labels defining the same range of values.
-This option overrides values specified using minval(#) and maxval(#) (only useful if POMP scores have been requested by score(pomp)).
+auto requests to determine the range of values of the items (lowest and highest possible values) automatically. auto requires that all items listed in varlist have value labels defining the same range of values.
+This option overrides values specified using minval(#) and maxval(#) (only useful if percents or (shrunken) proportions of maximum possible scores have been requested by score(pomp), score(prop), or score(sprop)).

 replace requests that newvar will replace an already existing variable (if it exists).